How to increase debug logging to investigate remote agent problems

 5. Configure your agent to load the log4j2.properties file:

-Uncomment the line following line on <bamboo-agent-home>/conf/wrapper.conf and add the absolute path to the log4j2.properties file you just copied:
+Uncomment the line following on <bamboo-agent-home>/conf/wrapper.conf and add the absolute path to the log4j2.properties file you just copied:

 #wrapper.java.additional.3=-Dlog4j2.configurationFile